-“Let’s go, girl!”
+“Let’s go, Court!”
 C. handed me a tequila shot.
 I got it down as fast as I could before she handed me another.
 It burned.
 I followed C. to the dance floor again, leaving Yacht Club standing by the bar with his dingy in his hands.
 C. had two Negra Modelos in each fist.
-She handed me two of them and thus began a cycle of inebriated dancing, getting more shots, more beer and avoiding Richie Rich.
+She handed me two of them and thus began a cycle of inebriated dancing, getting more shots, more beer and avoiding Richie Rich

 A few hours later, our systems sufficiently slowed down by the sheer volume of booze we’d consumed, C. and I grab a seat at a newly freed up table with a sofa.
 We ordered more drinks and attempted to have a coherent conversation, but just ended up in puddles of hysterical laughter.

 “What’s so funny?
 Am I interrupting?”
 Dammit.
 He found us.

 “Goway.”
 I said, slurring.
 He sat down, anyway.
 Right next to me.

 “I just wanted to ask where in Canada you’re from, which I still don’t believe, by the way.”
 He shifted closer to me.